JellyGamez/Sudoku-Solver/README.md

 ## Update log
 - **v1.0** - Plain backtracking with no optimizations
-- **v1.1** - A few tweaks, including stopping the backtracking early if a solution is found
+- **v1.1** - A few tweaks, including backtracking shortcuts and better compiler configuration

 <!-- -->